sdkbox-doc/en/src/apteligent/v3-js/usage.md

 // Allowing Users to Opt Out of Apteligent sdkbox.PluginApteligent.setOptOutStatus(true);

-// Changing the verbosity of Apteligent’s Logs
+// Changing the verbosity of Apteligent's Logs
 // sdkbox.PluginApteligent.LoggingLevel.Silent  : Turns off all Apteligent log messages
 // sdkbox.PluginApteligent.LoggingLevel.Error   : Only print errors.
 An error is an unexpected event that will result not capturing important data
 // sdkbox.PluginApteligent.LoggingLevel.Warning : (Default) Only print warnings.
 Currently warning messages are printed when calling Apteligent methods before initializing Apteligent.